boolfalse/clearcaches/README.md

 composer require boolfalse/clearcaches --dev
 ```

-Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.
+For Laravel 5.5 Package have Auto-Discovery functionality, so doesn't require you to manually add the ServiceProvider.

-The Debugbar will be enabled when `APP_DEBUG` is `true`.

-## Update:
+## Update the package:

 ```shell
 composer update boolfalse/clearcaches --lock